denten-books/plain-text/main.md

 nor unaided comprehension.
 Encoding used by MT/ST retained the familiar (from the earlier sections) underlying structure (7-bit encoding, in this case) which, on tape, ceased to be recoverable by the naked eye.
-The inscription lay literally beyond (human) sense.
+The inscription lay literallt beyond (human) sense.
 Lacking the perceptual apparatus to perceive what are called "magnetic domains" and inscribed "polarities"[^ln3-magnet] that take place of visible alphabets.
 Magnetic storage remains for all unassisted intents and purposes, a black slate.